teevans3/anime-db/README.md

 After installing on your local machine, (assuming you're using npm) run npm install to all dependencies.

 Then run 'npm run dev' to start it up.
-It will be in http://localhost:3000
+It will be served at http://localhost:3000

 ## Files of note: